-Home » Furniture » How To Clean A Porcelain Enamel Table Top And Erase Minor Scratches
+Home ยป Furniture ยป How To Clean A Porcelain Enamel Table Top And Erase Minor Scratches

 How To Clean A Porcelain Enamel Table Top And Erase Minor Scratches

 Did you know you can clean a porcelain enamel table top using a battery-powered sander?
-I didn’t either until I tried it.
+I didnโ€™t either until I tried it.
 The sander can also remove minor scratches.
+I love these vintage tables and just wanted to find a way to make them shine again.
+And I did.

-I thought I had found a new technique, but after Googling it, I found out I’m not the first to use this wet sanding method, but I might be the first to use it on a porcelain table!
+I thought I had found a new technique, but after Googling it, I found out Iโ€™m not the first to use this wet sanding method, but I might be the first to use it on a porcelain table!

 vintage porcelain enamel table top

-The photo I took of the whole table was so blurry I couldn’t use it.
+The photo I took of the whole table was so blurry I couldnโ€™t use it.
 This is the top of the table.
 See how scratched up and dirty it is?
 I bought the table at my favorite junk shop for $10.
-You can’t beat that.
+You canโ€™t beat that.
 I planned to sand off the loose paint, apply wax, and leave it like that.

 porcelain table makeover